azizchelchel/backend_iqair/README.md

       * database connection user and password are given in clear without using .env file (training database account)!

       ** the first insertion to database will be done after 60 seconds of the first execution (CRON JOB)

+      *** to execute the script run 'node server' command from terminal (cmd , powershel etc)